 In 2004, Watson founded and facilitated Poetic Praise.
 This Christian-based literary event was a vehicle to give amateur writers, aspiring poets and publishers a platform to learn, grow and network.
 Proceeds from the event provided new undergarments to homeless and underprivileged children throughout metro Atlanta.

 As an author, Carolyn feels blessed to have penned: Thinking Positive in a Negative World and Clay In The Potter’s Hand; and co-authored: Conversations of Courage “Stories of Success, Hope & Possibility.”
-She is also a premier writer of Zoe Life ~ A Daily Devotional.
-Since its inaugural release in 2012, this inspiring 8 book series has featured her real-life stories, along with some of the best writers around the world.
-Carolyn is excited and anticipating her newest book release entitled: Sugar, Spice & Everything Christ “Understanding the Wealth of a Woman’s Worth.”
+She’s also a premier writer of Zoe Life ~ A Daily Devotional.
+Since its inaugural release in 2012, this uplifting 10-book series features Carolyn’s real-life stories, along with a host of inspiring writers from around the world.

-H.O.M.E. was the only nonprofit in Georgia that received world-wide recognition by the Colin Kaepernick Foundation and Usher Raymond for its mission of fighting oppression and making a difference in the community-at-large.
-Because of her humanitarian efforts she was awarded the 2017 ‘John Lewis Ambassador Award’ in honor of the Civil Rights icon.
+H.O.M.E. remains the only nonprofit in Georgia to receive world-wide recognition from the Colin Kaepernick Foundation’s Million Dollar Pledge and Usher Raymond (Usher) for its mission to fight oppression by making a difference in the community.
+Because of Watson’s humanitarian efforts she was awarded the 2017 ‘John Lewis Ambassador Award’ in honor of the Civil Rights icon.
+And in 2022, Watson was named: Diamond of the District and graced with the honor of receiving the 2022 ‘Unsung Hero Award’ presented by United States Representative, Congressman C. “Hank” Johnson.

 Carolyn A. Watson is incredibly grateful to be a mother and grandmother.
-She resides in Lithonia, Georgia, with her husband and king, Leotis, of 33 years who is still the adoring love of her life and the wind that enables her to soar in all the Lord calls her to.
-Her strongest belief is, “You have done nothing great in this world… until you have done something gracious in this world to impact the lives of others.”
+She resides with her husband and king, Leotis, of 37 years who is still the adoring love of her life and the wind that enables her to soar in all the Lord callsher to.
+Watson’s values are best described by her beliefs: “None of us have done anything great in this world… until we have done something gracious in this world to impact the lives of others.

 For more information regarding speaking engagements,